Open House Scheduled for Thursday, December 13th at 4:00pm

-The walking audit groups will range in distances covered from 0.5 to 1.5 miles.
-Group 1 will focus on intersections within the neighborhood and Group 2 will view an intersection in the neighborhood and then walk the hill section of the project.
-Participants should wear comfortable clothes and plan for changing weather conditions (umbrella, mittens, etc.).
-Groups will reconvene following the walk audits to discuss observations and findings.
+The walking audit groups ranged in distances covered from 0.5 to 1.5 miles.
+Group 1 focused on intersections within the neighborhood and Group 2 viewed an intersection in the neighborhood and then walked the hill section of the project.
+Groups then reconvened following the audits to discuss their observations and findings.

 Walk Audits: What are they?

 Walk audits are great tools in creating communities where residents can participate in making their vision of healthy, safe & walkable streets real.
 In a walk audit, community members go for a walk together, noting what makes their streets feel comfortable for walking and what’s missing.